cloud professional services

 CI\CD for Secrets

 All customers want to have their application highly available so their customers can reach their site anytime.
-In the AWS cloud, we use services such as Elastic Load Balancing, Auto Scaling for our applications when using server architecture.
-Whether it runs on an EC2, Elastic Beanstalk or ECS, or even EKS at the end we will have servers that will run our application.
-Recently I’ve discovered a problem.
-We wanted to have these applications highly available but couldn’t add more servers without solving it first.
+In the AWS cloud, we use services such as Elastic Load Balancing and Auto Scaling for our applications when using server architecture.

-What do with Secrets?
+What to do with Secrets?

 Prerequisites for this Solution